-(J) Arbitrations and Potential Resolution of Grievances by Settlement
+(J) Arbitrations and Potential Resolution of Grievances by Settlement day notification for testing.

 Chapter XII.C.7 of the City's Hiring Plan requires the Hiring Oversight section of OIG to audit grievance settlement decisions that may impact procedures governed by the Hiring Plan.